BlackVS/gsecho/README.md

 ### Client

-Client sends text from commandline or file using threads, checks echo and show statistics.
+Client sends text from command line or file using threads, checks echo and show statistics.
 For UDP keep in mind that if data>MTU-28 they will be fragmented and can arive in other order.
 In such case they will be count as failed.
+By defualt MTU is 1500 but you can set custom (depending on you real network MTU)

 ```
 └─$ ./gsclient.py